 Social activities of the Branch by the members of the social activities committee

-The Social Activities Committee now has its page on the website.
+Reminder about the social activities of the Section - The Social Activities Committee now has its page on the website.
 We invite you to check it frequently to find out more about our events.
 Follow this link! (in French)

 Quebec branch breakfast

-Expired drugs, our health and the environment by Viateur Beaulieu, of the Communication Committee from the Bas-Saint-Laurent-Gaspésie Sub-Branch
+Québec Health Booklet by Viateur Beaulieu, of the Communication Committee from the Bas-Saint-Laurent-Gaspésie Sub-Branch

 * Collaboration of Ginette and Len McCoubrey for the revision of the English version and Lise Lavoie, photographer for the branch activities.